Winnti Scenario: Biotech R&D Espionage

 - Action: Isolate affected systems immediately and restore from pre-update snapshots to minimize operational disruption.

-- Pros: Faster GenixLibrary restoration and lower merger risk perception.
+- Pros: Faster GenixLibrary restoration and lower perceived risk to stakeholders.

 - Cons: Loss of forensic evidence; inability to confirm exfiltration scope; CFCS coordination compromised.